 ISSUANT (or ISSANT)

-The heraldic term used when a charge emerges out of the base of a field or a chief, from an ordinary
+The alternative heraldic terms used when a charge emerges out of the base of a field or a chief, from an ordinary

 ‘coronet 1)’ and

 Please note that in modern heraldry the term for a charge or figure

 emerging from the side of a shield, banner of arms or a flag is naissant - see